bakaburg1/chtllm_paper/README.md

 After compiling the raw results, the pipeline advances to a Bayesian multilevel modelling stage implemented with the `brms` package.

-* **Correctness model:** A binomial logistic model that estimates the probability of answering correctly as a function of `model_id`, `modality`, and their interaction, with varying (random-effect) intercepts for each question item.
+* **Accuracy model:** A binomial logistic model that estimates the probability of answering correctly as a function of `model_id`, `modality`, and their interaction, with varying (random-effect) intercepts for each question item.
 * **Parsing-quality model:** A multinomial ordinal model that captures the probabilities of responses being *clean*, *rescued*, or *failed*.
 * **Consistency model:** A multinomial model that measures how consistent a model's answers are across replications using categorical probabilities for options *B*, *C*, and *D*.